-2. AMF discovers and selects a SMSF to serve the UE.
-The SMSF discovery is based on SMSF's address received from UDM during Location Update procedure.
+2. AMF checks SMS subscription for the UE.
+If SMS service is allowed, AMF discovers and selects a SMSF to serve the UE.
+For non-roaming scenario, the SMSF discovery is based on the following methods:

+- SMSF FQDN or address preconfigured in AMF; or

+- SMSF's address received from UDM during Location Update procedure; or